MoazzamFarooqui/MoazzamFarooqui/README.md

 I'm a **Computer Science student at NED University** who learned to build by actually building.
 My projects go beyond tutorials — each one is a complete, functional system built from scratch.

-- 🎓 Studying **BE in CSIT** at NED University of Engineering & Technology
+- 🎓 Studying **BS in CSIT** at NED University of Engineering & Technology
 - 🤖 Self-taught in **Machine Learning** — from regression to recommendation systems
 - 🕹️ Built a **Tetris AI** that plays the game better than most humans
 - 📊 Built a **full-stack ERP system** with double-entry bookkeeping as a university project